Rain World: Development

+A video of a lizard's pursuit.
+Primate noted how the game's procedural animation unintentionally produces expressions of frustration in predators like this lizard.

-The game was initially written in the Lingo programming language before switching to C# early on with its own independent game engine.
+Primate described procedural animation as a necessary factor to Rain Worlds natural and "believable" ecosystem.
+It allowed the game's artificial intelligence to create unintentional behaviors like creatures appearing "frustrated" when failing to hunt the slugcat, personifying them.
+The game was written in the Lingo programming language before switching to C# early on with its own independent game engine.
 Jakobsson's levels are made by hand in a standalone level editor.
-The editor brushes recurring, cloned elements, such as plants and chains, onto the map, as well as combining and processing shadows.
+The editor brushes recurring, cloned elements, like plants and chains, onto the map, as well as combining and processing shadows.
 At one point, the original release of Rain World was planned to include a multiplayer mode with separate story and custom modes upon release.
-The development team crowdfunded some development costs via Kickstarter in early 2014 and quickly surpassed its goal, being greenlit in five days and picked up by Adult Swim Games.
-By early 2015, about four years into development, the team had switched to the Unity game engine and released a test version of the game to its Kickstarter backers.
-A seven-minute trailer was released by the end of the year.
+The development team crowdfunded some development costs via Kickstarter in early 2014 and quickly surpassed its goal, being greenlit and picked up by Adult Swim Games.
+By early 2015, the team had switched to the Unity game engine and released a test version to its Kickstarter backers.

 Music and sound design

-Though Rain Worlds soundtrack was originally chiptune, Primate felt that "arcade bleeps and bloops and retro concepts" did not fit with the naturalistic mood of the game and instead aimed for a more "moody, immersive atmosphere".
-The final product resulted in a low-fi and electronic soundtrack.
-He and his musician partner Lydia Esrig turned to field recordings of urban ambiance for both the soundtrack and sound design, along with litter and metal for otherworldly sounds.
-Primate aimed for the music to approximate the game's eclectic visuals, which mix industrial, science fiction, jungle, and various architectural elements.
+Though Rain Worlds soundtrack was intended to be chiptune, Primate felt that "arcade bleeps and bloops and retro concepts" did not fit the naturalistic mood of the game and instead aimed for a more "moody, immersive atmosphere".
+The final product was a low-fi and electronic soundtrack.
+He and his musician partner Lydia Esrig turned to field recordings of urban ambiance for both the soundtrack and sound effects, along with litter and metal for otherworldly sounds.
+Primate aimed for the music to approximate the game's eclectic visuals, which mix industrial, science fiction, jungle, and architectural elements.

-Without dialogue or narration, Rain World's story was partly communicated through its soundtrack to contribute to its environmental storytelling.
+With little dialogue or narration, Rain Worlds story was partly communicated through its soundtrack.
 The game's beginning uses primitive drums based on the slugcat's feelings of fear and hunger before transitioning to describe new areas.
-Rain World has over 3.5 hours of recorded music across 160 tracks.
-When the slugcat is chased by a predator, between eight and twelve tracks will simultaneously layer to create ambiance and respond to the slugcat's in-game context, which Primate names "threat music".
-While the creatures of Rain World are animals like the slugcat, the torrential rain was designed to represent "oblivion incarnate", a threat no creature could survive against.
+Rain World has 3.5 hours of recorded music across 160 tracks.
+When the slugcat is chased by a predator, between eight and twelve tracks will layer simultaneously to create ambiance and respond to the slugcat's in-game context, which Primate names "threat music".
+While the creatures of Rain World are animals like the slugcat, the torrential rain was designed to represent "oblivion incarnate", a threat no creature could survive.
 To contribute to this, a collection of sampled rainstorms with varying intensity layer up as the rain develops.
 The storm's climax introduces pipe organs that give a "biblical wrath-of-god vibe".